 The Baratza really delivers that necessary element on all counts.

-Making the most out of the grinder
+Making the most out of this Product

 With all of these features to consider, the best way to make the most out of the Baratza Vario is to experiment freely with different roasts and brewing methods.